30 Yummy Fruit-Inspired Baby Names For Girls And Boys

 4. Are there any famous people with fruit-inspired baby names?

-Yes.
-There are many celebrities who have chosen a fruit-inspired name for their baby, for example, Apple (daughter of Gwyneth Paltrow), Nori (daughter of Kim Kardashian and Kanye West), Olive (daughter of Drew Barrymore), Poppy Honey Rosie (daughter of Jamie Oliver), Coco (daughter of Courtney Cox and David Arquette), and Huckleberry (son of Bear Grylls).
+Yes, you will find a few children of celebrities with fruit-inspired names.
+Apple (daughter of Gwyneth Paltrow), Nori (daughter of Kim Kardashian and Kanye West), Olive (daughter of Drew Barrymore), Poppy Honey Rosie (daughter of Jamie Oliver), Coco (daughter of Courtney Cox and David Arquette), and Huckleberry (son of Bear Grylls) spring to mind.

 5. Are there any modern fruit-inspired baby names?